bvallelunga/StringBean/README.md

 In addition to this, String Bean also has 5 breakpoints, instead of the traditional 4, so you can implement your design with: xsmall, small, medium, large, mega-2k, mega-3k, and mega-4k.

 ## How it works
+To define column widths we use a points system - each parent element/page is split into 16 points - you can then specify how wide a column or item is by applying the appropriate sized class, like so: class="column xsmall-16 small-16 medium-10 large-11".

-This demonstrates a page layout with StringBean classes applied.
-You will notice a number of things specified, but take note of the line "column xsmall-16 small-16 medium-10 large-11 xlarge-12" - this defines the division as a column (floats left) then applies a point system with the xsmall-x small-x etc, similar to Bootstrap and Foundation 5, but with a twist:- we use a 16 point system rather than the limiting 12 point system used in the aforementioned.
+This defines the division as a column (floats left) and applies a hard width, similar to Bootstrap and Foundation 5, but with a twist:- we use a 16 point system rather than the limiting 12 point system used in the aforementioned.

 #### Breakpoint Breakdown